juniusvariant/aricos-cashpickup-remittance/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the Aricos Bank Accout Remittance API
+    content: Documentation for the Aricos Cash Pickup Accout Remittance API
 ---

 # Introduction

 Aricos is middleware that is make transfer transaction easy, fast, secure, reliable and accessible from all around the World.
-We provide simple APIs which you can use to send money to all banks in Indonesia quickly and securely.
+We provide simple APIs which you can use to send money to all Post Office (Kantor POS) in Indonesia quickly and securely.

 Aricos is organized around REST.
 We use built-in HTTP features and HTTP verbs and we return all responses in JSON.

 ## Cash Pickup Remittance Overview

-Use the Remittance API to transfer funds instantly to any bank in Indonesia at any time, including holidays and weekends.
-Due to restrictions from the banks, we’re unable to disburse when the bank channel are offline or when they fail.
+Use the Remittance API to transfer funds instantly to Post Office (Kantor POS) in Indonesia at any time, including holidays and weekends.
+Due to restrictions from the agent, we’re unable to disburse when the agent channel are offline or when they fail.

 The remittance flow is as follows: